338.6 Special MA Services

 When it learns of a change in a hospice address, the CAO must take the following actions:

 A recipient may stop hospice service at any time for any reason.
-If the recipient stops hospice care while he or she is in a nursing home, the CAO will determine MA eligibility for the required level of care.
+If the recipient stops hospice care while they are in a nursing home, the CAO will determine MA eligibility for the required level of care.

 If the recipient no longer wants hospice care, the hospice provider must fill out an MA 375 and send a copy to the CAO within seven calendar days.